ejosied/AthleteMentalHealth/README.md

 * How does the correlation change in high school vs. college athletes?
 What about community athletes?
 * How do mental health responses differ between male and female athletes?
 Between sports that are traditionally male- or female-dominated?

+---
+Data and supplemental information about the study comes from:

+**Miller, Kathleen.
+Athletic Involvement Study (of Students in a Northeastern University in the United States), 2006.
+Ann Arbor, MI: Inter-university Consortium for Political and Social Research [distributor], 2013-04-30. https://doi.org/10.3886/ICPSR33661.v1**

 ----

 *This repo was initially generated from a bookdown template available here: https://github.com/jtr13/EDAVtemplate.*